zorowangtt/phdthesis/source/10_chapter2_methods.md

 $$
 {#eq:eqd9}

-where _P_~HB~ is the probability of hydrogen bond occurrence probability between residue $\alpha$ and residue $\beta$ during a certain simulation time with $N$ snapshots, $n_i$ is the number of hydrogen bond formed between residue A and B.
+where _P_~HB~ is the probability of hydrogen bond occurrence probability between residue $\alpha$ and residue $\beta$ during a certain simulation time with $N$ snapshots, $n_i$ is the number of hydrogen bonds formed between residue A and B.

 ## Random forest regression
 The random forest regression model was applied to predict the $\lambda_{\alpha,\beta}$ by using sklearn's _RandomForestRegressor_ function in Python.
-The $\lambda_{\alpha,\beta}$ values were considered as the target variable and seven protein static and dynamical properties were considered as explanatory variables: inverse of contact (shortest) distance ($\langle d_c \rangle$), $P_{HB}$, inverse of variance of the contact distance ($\langle \delta d_{c}^2 \rangle$), the summation volume of contacts $V_{\alpha\beta}$, residue type (RT$_\alpha$ and RT$_\beta$), and interaction type (IT).
+The $\lambda_{\alpha,\beta}$ values were considered as the target variable and seven protein static and dynamical properties were considered as explanatory variables: inverse of contact (shortest) distance ($\langle d_c \rangle$), $P_{HB}$, the inverse of variance in the contact distance ($\langle \delta d_{c}^2 \rangle$), the summation volume of contacts $V_{\alpha\beta}$, residue type (RT$_\alpha$ and RT$_\beta$), and interaction type (IT).
-The whole datasets were split into two groups for model fitting and evaluation: training set (80%) and testing set (20%).
+The whole dataset was split into two groups for model fitting and evaluation: training set (80%) and testing set (20%).
 The mean absolute error (MAE) loss was calculated for the split quality measurement.
 The bootstrapping method was used to randomly sample the subsets of the training dataset to build the model.
-The random forest regression model (estimator) performance is affected by the choice of its hyperparameters, such as the number of decision trees and the maximum number of split for each decision tree.
+The random forest regression model (estimator) performance is affected by the choice of its hyperparameters, such as the number of decision trees and the maximum number of splits for each decision tree.
-To improve the accuracy of predictions and avoid underfit or overfit problem, the _RandomizedSearchCV_ function in scikit-learn library was used to tune the hyperparameters and to obtain the best estimator.
+To improve the accuracy of predictions and avoid underfit or overfit problems, the _RandomizedSearchCV_ function in the scikit-learn library was used to tune the hyperparameters and to obtain the best estimator.
 R^2^ and root-mean-squared error (RMSE) for the training data set and for the testing data set were calculated to evaluate the model performance.
-Due to the the explanatory variables contain categorical data, for example, _interaction type_ and _residue type_, we applied _LabelEncoder_ function of Python to give a unique integer to each categorical explanatory variables for regression.
+Due to the explanatory variables containing categorical data, for example, _interaction type_ and _residue type_, we applied the _LabelEncoder_ function of Python to give a unique integer to each categorical explanatory variable for regression.
-The feature importance for all explanatory variables was evaluated using permutation feature importance rather than impurity-based feature importance to avoid the misleading for high cardinality features.
+The feature importance for all explanatory variables was evaluated using permutation feature importance rather than impurity-based feature importance to avoid misleading for high cardinality features.

-Although we screened residue pairs with a distance threshold of 6 $\AA$ by built-in tool of using CURP program, a strict screening standard of 4 $\AA$ was used to constrcuted a smaller data set for regression model building.
+Although we screened residue pairs with a distance threshold of 6 $\AA$ by a built-in tool of using CURP program, a strict screening standard of 4 $\AA$ was used to construct a smaller data set for regression model building.
-The motivation of a smaller group of contacts is that "4 $\AA$" as a lower limit for negligible interactions screening standard corresponds to the average value of the peptide bond length the non-covalent contacts in in graph theory protein contact network[@dipaola2013].
+The motivation of a smaller group of contacts is that "4 $\AA$" as a lower limit for negligible interactions screening standard corresponds to the average value of the peptide bond length the nonbonded contacts in graph theory protein contact network[@dipaola2013].
 Thus, in this section, we built two random forest models for two datasets: one is that $\langle d_c \rangle$ values are lower than 6 $\AA$, called _dataset L_, and the other is that $\langle d_c \rangle$ values are lower than 4 $\AA$, called _dataset S_.

 <!-- ## Network models